 Antecedent 30-day cumulative rain (i.e. antecedent wetness) was the sampling condition calculated to have the greatest relative importance in predicting E2:E3, second-most importance for SAC254 and was the least important sampling condition for predicting DOC concentration.
 As antecedent 30-day rain increased to approximately 150 mm, there was an apparent decrease in NOM aromaticity and molecular size (E2:E3 increased); above ~150 mm (~25% of maximum antecedent 30-day rain), NOM aromaticity and molecular size increased.
 At approximately 300 mm of 30-day antecedent rain, NOM aromaticity and molecular size appeared to become less variable (Figure 19).

-Fewer sample results existed for SAC254, with a data gap for samples collected between 200 mm and 400 mm of 30-day antecedent rain; therefore, the pattern of SAC254 with antecedent wetness was less precise (large uncertainty, Figure 19).
+Fewer sample results were obtained for SAC254, with a data gap for samples collected between 200 mm and 400 mm of 30-day antecedent rain; therefore, the pattern of SAC254 with antecedent wetness was less precise (large uncertainty, Figure 19).
 For the available data, rain accumulation in the 30 days prior to sample collection was positively related to SAC254 up to approximately 150 mm and SAC254 was relatively low with antecedent 30-day rain above 400 mm.
 Though the relationship was non-linear, there was a slight initial increase in DOC with increasing antecedent wetness, followed by a gradual decline in DOC with increasing accumulated rain (Figure 18).
 Lower order streams (Weeks, Chris crk, Leech-head) showed a steeper decline in DOC with increasing 30-day antecedent rain (site-specific plot in Appendix XXXXX, Figure 42).